2022 Tipperary county hurling team season: Summary

 John McGrath, Noel McGrath and Conor Bowe all came on for Tipperary and they were on top for the final ten minutes and reduced the lead down to one point, with Jason Forde missing a goal chance late on before Dublin held on for the win.

 Dublin’s win was their fourth in 11 league and championship outings against Tipperary.

 On Sunday 6 March Tipperary played Waterford in round 4 of the league at Walsh Park.
 There were seven changes to the side which lost to Dublin with Cathal Barrett and James Quigley returning to the team.
-Seamus Callanan sustained a broken finger in training on 4 March and will be absent for four to five weeks.
+Séamus Callanan sustained a broken finger in training on 4 March and will be absent for four to five weeks.

 The game was televised live on TG4.
 In dry sunny conditions in front of 5,865, Waterford had a 1-13 to 0-14 lead at half-time with the Waterford goal coming from Stephen Bennett after 21 minutes with a low shot to the left corner, Tipperary initially led by 4 points after seven minutes and later by six before Waterford came back to score 1-6 in nine minutes.

 Tipperary levelled early in the second half thru Jason Forde before Waterford pulled away with 10 points in a row including seven from Bennett to win comfortably by ten points.

 On Sunday 20 March Tipperary played Antrim in round 5 of the league at Semple Stadium.
 Dan McCormack and Noel McGrath along with goalkeeper Brian Hogan returned to the starting team.

 In dry sunny conditions, Tipperary were 5-10 to 0-13 in front at half-time, the first goal coming from Jason Forde with a strike to the net after a pass from the left, there were two further goals from Mark Kehoe, one from Michael Breen, and one from Seamus Kennedy with a low shot to the net from the left in the first half.
 John McGrath scored a sixth goal with a shot to the net from the right past the advancing goalkeeper before getting a second when he cut in from the right before firing to the net.
 Tipperary went on to win by 7-29 to 1-17 but failed to qualify for the league semi-finals.

 Patrick 'Bonner' Maher came on at half-time to make his first appearance in the league.
 In total 31 players were used during the league campaign.

 On 11 April Seamus Callinan had a setback in his recovery from a broken bone in his hand with an infection in the bone and may now miss most of the Munster Championship.